Aracaju Sergipe, Brazil Travel Guide

 For Foz do Rio São Francisco and Mangue Seco, organized tours usually include transport and boat trips, simplifying logistics.

-The region around Aracaju features diverse landscapes.
+The region around Aracaju showcases a variety of landscapes.

 Beaches south of Aracaju, like Praia do Saco and Abaís, present quieter coastal experiences.